Appic-Solutions/Appic_Multiswap/README.md

 ![technical Architechture of multiswap](Multiswap.png)

-## Token Actor and Canister Definitions
+# Overview of the Code Structure

-- The actor defines different types of token actors such as `TokenActor`, `ICRC1TokenActor`, and `ICRC2TokenActor, each with specific methods for interacting with token canisters.
+The code provided is an actor named `Appic_Multiswap`, which contains various functions to facilitate the transfer and swapping of tokens.
+The actor includes multiple types of token actors such as `TokenActor`, `ICRC1TokenActor`, and `ICRC2TokenActor`, each with its set of functions for token-related operations.
+Additionally, the actor interacts with a Sonic canister for token swaps and deposits.
+Here's a detailed breakdown of the provided code:

-## Transfer Receipt Structure

-- The `TransferReceipt` type outlines the structure indicating a successful transfer with a transaction ID or an error message.

-## Private Data and Counter
+## Type Definitions and Variables

-- The actor maintains private data structures for user token locks and a stable `txcounter` variable to track the number of transactions.

-### **\_getTokenActorWithType Function**
+The actor includes several type definitions such as `TransferReceipt`, `TokenToNum`, `sonicActor`, `TxReceipt`, `Subaccount`, `ICRCAccount`, `ICRCTransferArg`, `ICRC2TransferArg`, and `TokenActorVariable`, along with the definition of variables like `userTokensLocked` and `txcounter`.

+## Function Declarations

+1. `private func _getTokenActorWithType(tokenId : Text, tokenType : Text) : async TokenActorVariable`

-- This private function retrieves the appropriate token actor based on the provided token ID and type.
+- This function retrieves the specific token actor based on the provided `tokenId` and `tokenType`.

-### **\_transferFrom Function**

-- This function handles the transfer of tokens from the caller to the target canister.
-It supports different token canister types like DIP20, ICRC1, and ICRC2.

-### **\_transfer Function**

-- Facilitates the token transfer between the caller and a specified token canister, handling different token types appropriately.

-### **transferTokensToCanister Function**
+2. `private func _transferFrom(tokenId : Text, tokenType : Text, caller : Principal, value : Nat) : async TransferReceipt`

-- Enables transferring tokens from the caller to a target token canister.
-It updates the user's token data and balance upon successful transfer.
+- Transfers tokens from a specific token actor based on the `tokenId` and `tokenType` provided.

-### **withdrawTokens Function**

-- Allows the caller to withdraw tokens of a specific type.
-It handles updating user data, transferring tokens, and setting the token balance to zero after withdrawal.

-### **getAllUserTokens Query**
+3. `private func _transfer(tokenId : Text, tokenType : Text, caller : Principal, value : Nat) : async TransferReceipt`

+- Transfers tokens using a specific token actor based on the `tokenId` and `tokenType` provided.

+4. `private func swapTokensWithSonic(sellToken : Text, buyToken : Text, to : Principal, swapAmount : Nat) : async TxReceipt`

+- Initiates token swaps using the Sonic canister based on the specified tokens and amounts.

+5. `private func transferTokensToCanister(tokenId : Principal, tokenType : Text, caller : Principal, value : Nat) : async TransferReceipt`

+- Transfers tokens to the designated canister based on the provided `tokenId` and `tokenType`.

+6. `public func withdrawTokens(tokenType : Text, caller : Principal, tokenID : Principal) : async TransferReceipt`

+- Allows the withdrawal of tokens based on the specified `tokenType`, `caller`, and `tokenID`.

+7. `public func Multiswap(sellingTokens : [Principal], buyingTokens : [Principal], sellAmounts : [Nat], buyAmounts : [Nat], midToken : Principal, midTokenType : Text, sellingTokensType : [Text], buyingTokensType : [Text], caller : Principal)`

+- Facilitates the multi-token swap process considering multiple parameters for selling and buying tokens, along with the intermediary token and the caller's details.

+8. `public query func getAllUserTokens(caller : Principal) : async ([Principal], [Nat])`

-- This function retrieves all tokens locked by a specific user and returns the list of token IDs along with their respective amounts.
+- Retrieves all the tokens held by a specific "caller" along with their respective balances.

+## Conclusion

+The provided code presents a robust implementation for token transfers, swaps, and related operations, catering to different token types and scenarios.
+Each function is efficiently designed to handle specific token-related tasks and interactions with the Sonic canister.